AdityaPawar5/Equivalence-Checking/README.md

 # Equivalence-Checking

-Currently trying to verufy RTL and Gate-Level-netlist using Equivalence checking of Yosys
+Currently trying to verify RTL and Gate-Level-netlist using Equivalence checking of Yosys